 How do I apply?

-Firstly, you need to take a look at this year’s SPRINT projects (below), and decide which you like, up to a maximum of two.
-You should then complete one SPRINT application form per project and email it to Claire Hardaker using your official Lancaster email account – no printing or posting required.
-However, submissions from non-Lancaster accounts will be disregarded and your first application (per project) is final.
+You should complete the TRINITY application form and then email it to Claire Hardaker using your official Lancaster email account – no printing or posting required.
+Submissions from non-Lancaster accounts will be disregarded and your first application is final.
 We will not accept updates or corrections, so don’t let the simplicity of the form lure you into treating it carelessly.

 What is the closing date?